 However, Rawls could have also contended that, unlike a market transaction, policymakers may choose to digress from their ‘original positions’, of which, the veil of ignorance is a primary feature.
 They may choose to transgress based on the majoritarian beliefs and values that are seen to uphold social relations.
 Therefore, does consensus always exist among different groups while choosing their representatives?
 It may not be so, as living in a society does not automatically assume an identity’s consent.

 The anti-love jihad law, in this context, portrays the fragility and vulnerability of ties between dominant and minority relations as the institutions – from families to the police, work in cooperation to minimize the average utilities of targeted identities in minority.
 Counterintuitively, this internalisation of perceived social stability also fits within the Rawlsian interpretation of identities’ (here, Hindu women) attachment to institutions that seemingly benefit them.

-- Limitation of utilitarianism
+a.
+Limitation of utilitarianism